 However, as you’ll notice a lot of the best gas leaf blower reviews will mark this one down on its power capabilities.
 This machine has the lowest velocity (145 MPH) and air volume (358 CFM) on our list, and not by just a bit.
 It would get the job done but you might be looking at a more time-consuming job.

-4 Stroke 24.5CC engine fuel efficient
+4 Stroke 24.5CC fuel-efficient engine

-The 4 stroke engine is a revolutionary design, aiming to make the engine lighter, quieter and without as much vibration.
+The 4 stroke engine is a revolutionary design, aiming to make the engine lighter, quieter, and without as much vibration.
 It also no longer requires you to have an oil/ gas mixture, as you do for the 2 stroke engine.
 Added to that is the reduction of fuel emissions amounting to an astounding 90%.
 That’s 5 big factors improved upon in one new engine design.

 You really would not be envious of anyone who has an aggressively vibrating gas blower.
 They really take a toll on your arms and shoulders.
-The engine of the Makita is reported to run very smooth due to the anti-vibration mounts.
+The engine of the Makita is reported to run very smoothly due to the anti-vibration mounts.
 This is a feature therefore which gives this machine a unique edge.
 There is also a soft handle grip to make it even more comfortable.